 As noted earlier, Amazon is one of the largest eCommerce platforms globally and currently takes approximately 55% of all eCommerce transactions.
 This automatically makes the company the top packaging waste producer, especially because it has been shipping products in oversized boxes for the last decade.

 This, therefore, makes the policy a good move as it'll go a long way in reducing the amount of packaging waste that the eCommerce giant produces.
 Also being a leading eCommerce retailer makes Amazon a trendsetter.
-This means that with Amazon already setting the pace, more online retailers are likely to follow suit, thus significantly reducing the amount of packaging waste produced every day.
+This means that with Amazon already setting the pace, more online retailers are likely to follow suit, thus significantly reducing the amount of wasteful packaging from Amazon and other eCommerce retailers.

 On the other hand, however, with the oversized shipping boxes out of the picture, more products will be shipped using smaller plastic mailers.
 Unfortunately, this is even a more significant problem as plastic is harder to recycle.